Garage Gym Setup: Complete UK Guide

 Plates on the floor are a trip hazard and genuinely annoying.
 Sort storage before your first serious session.

-Vertical plate rack: ~£50.
+Vertical plate rack: roughly £50.
 Keeps plates upright and accessible.
 Takes up 0.5m x 0.3m floor space.
 Worth it.

 Wall-mounted storage: Most power racks have storage pegs included.
 Use them.
 Horizontal storage wastes floor space.

-Weight tree: Separate free-standing unit, ~£40.
+Weight tree: Separate free-standing unit, around £40.
 Convenient if your rack is in a tight space.

 Don't buy equipment before you have somewhere to store it.